-Duda offers 4 pricing plans:
+Duda offers four pricing plans:

 Generally speaking, Duda is considered to be pricey.
 At first glance, this comes as a surprise.
-But looking at the pricing plans more closely may reveal the reasons why users believe Duda to be costly.
-It’s due to the fact that, compared to other platforms, there aren’t that many features in Duda’s repertoire, and those that are there, don’t come in big numbers.
-For instance, with the first two plans, you can build only 1 site, while the Agency plan includes a maximum of 4 websites.
-So, this may not be the most cost-effective option.
+However, looking at the pricing plans more closely may reveal why users believe Duda to be costly.
+It’s due to the fact that the cheaper plans come with very few features, so you have to pay more to get the essential features you require.

-We’ll start with the most important feature for a site builder: the editor.
+We’ll start with the most important feature for a site builder – the editor.

 Duda Site Editor

 Just like countless other platforms, Duda also features a drag-and-drop visual editor.
-It loads fast and it has an intuitive interface.
+It loads fast, and it has an intuitive interface.

 An important aspect of the editor is that it includes global design options.
-It allows you to set up global values for elements of your site such as text, buttons, images, rows, background, and layout.
-You can make changes across your entire site by defining a value in just one place.
+It allows you to set up global values for elements of your site, such as text, buttons, images, rows, backgrounds, and layouts.
+You can replicate changes across your entire site by defining a value in just one place.

-When you want to change your site styles or add a new element, you just click a certain spot on the page and the editor gives you all of the available options.
+When you want to change your site styles or add a new element, you just click a certain spot on the page, and the editor gives you all of the available options.
 Apart from the visual editor being super-easy to use, if you can code, or in case you want to hire a professional developer for some advanced customization, Duda allows you to do that too.

-One thing that might be confusing is that Duda refers to its basic functionalities as "widgets", whereas most of us think of widgets as some small extra tools, on top of the basic ones.
+One thing that might be confusing is that Duda refers to its basic functionalities as "widgets," whereas most of us think of widgets as some small extra tools on top of the basic ones.